MichaelVoelkel/poms-journal-bst/README.md

-# Production and Operations Management Journal (POMS) BibTeX file
+# Production and Operations Management Journal (POMS) BibTeX style file

 *Disclaimer:* This is not an official package.